 Finally, here is Caltrans' policy on establishing business routes per the Caltrans Traffic Manual - Section 2D.09 Numbered Highway Systems (page 321):

 State business routes and Interstate Loops are established by the District Directors.
 U.S. business routes require AASHTO approval.
 Applications may be made by memorandum and shall include a written request for the route from those local agencies within and whose boundaries the route traverses.
 A sketch, preferably on letter size stationary, showing the highway relocation and the business route or loop, should be included.
 Submission for AASHTO approval will be made by Headquarters.
 Continuous business route signing shall be provided through the bypassed area and back to the highway.
 If a business route is approved prior to relinquishment, G55 Business plates or G31 Interstate Loop shields will be installed by Caltrans.
 After relinquishment, they will be installed by the local agency involved.

 Interstate Business Routes in Colorado

 Research from The Highways of Colorado webmaster Matt Salek revealed that the CDOT route logs inventory Interstate Business Loops and Spurs only if they are not concurrent with another numbered highway.
-An exception occurs with the Grand Junction Business Loop for I-70, which overlaps with U.S. 6 & 50 to the west and U.S. 6 again to the east.
+An exception occurs with the Grand Business Loop for I-70, which overlaps with U.S. 6 & 50 to the west and U.S. 6 again to the east.
 Additionally CDOT also has a system of unmarked business spurs, which act as minor or major collectors between the parent freeway and a city or town.